-Fees 9% Deadline 4% Deadline During Scoring Round Project Application Amendments \$1,500 per At time of submission of At time of submission of Environmental Review Costs request Based on actual costs incurred by DCA to retain consultants request for amendment Upon invoicing by DCA. request for amendment Upon invoicing by DCA.
-A fter Carryover Awa rd or Letter of Determination (LOD) Post Award/LOD Project Concept Amendments At time of submission of request for amendment At time of submission of request for amendment Bond/4% Credit Processing Fee 8% of annual Federal Credit amount N/A Due by the 5 th day following the month of the issuance of the tax-exempt bonds Credit Allocation Fee 8% of annual Federal Credit amount At time Applicant executes the carryover allocation, except for Non-profit sole general partners who can submit at or before construction commencement deadline.
-N/A Appraisal Fee (HOME Loans Only) Based on DCA cost Upon invoicing by DCA during underwriting N/A 60 Day Submission NONE No later than March 30, 2021 No later than 60 days after announcement of awards (including projects with DCA HOME) Formal Firm Commitments (for equity and non-DCA debt) NONE Must be submitted to DCA within 75 days of the carryover allocations N/A DCA Review Submission (HOME Loans Only) NONE No later than May 30, 2021 (Must include FECR) Due 45 days prior to Construction Loan Closing (Must include Front End Cost Review) Front End Cost Review Included as part of DCA Commencement Submission (Due October 15, 2021) Included as part of DCA Commencement Submission (Due 45 days prior to construction commencement)

-HOME Construction Loan Closing Submission NONE Due 30 days prior to DCA Construction Loan Closing Due 30 days prior to DCA Construction Loan Closing Loan Closing Construction Loan Closing (Tax Credit only Projects) NONE No Later than November 15, 2021 Within 180 days of LOD Issuance Completion of DCA HOME Loan Underwriting NONE The loan must be approved by DCA's Project Loan Committee on or before July 13, 2021.
+Fees 9% Deadline 4% Deadline During Scoring Round Project Application Amendments \$1,500 per request At time of submission of request for amendment At time of submission of request for amendment Environmental Review Costs Based on actual costs incurred by DCA to retain consultants Upon invoicing by DCA.
+Upon invoicing by DCA.
+A fter Carryover Awaı rd or Letter of Determination (LOD) Post Award/LOD Project Concept Amendments \$1,500 per request At time of submission of request for amendment At time of submission of request for amendment Management Company Approval NONE After Award At LOD Bond/4% Credit Processing Fee 8% of annual Federal Credit amount N/A Due by the 5 th day following the month of the issuance of the tax-exempt bonds Credit Allocation Fee 8% of annual Federal Credit amount At time Applicant executes the carryover allocation, except for Non-profit sole general partners who can submit at or before construction commencement deadline.
+N/A Appraisal Fee (HOME Loans Only) Based on DCA cost Upon invoicing by DCA during underwriting N/A 60 Day Submission NONE No later than March 30, 2022 No later than 60 days after announcement of awards (including projects with DCA HOME) Formal Firm Commitments (for equity and non-DCA debt) NONE Must be submitted to DCA within 75 days of the carryover allocations N/A DCA Review Submission (HOME Loans Only) NONE No later than May 30, 2022 (Must include FECR) Due 45 days prior to Construction Loan Closing (Must include Front End Cost Review) Front End Cost Review Included as part of DCA Commencement Submission (Due October 15, 2022) Included as part of DCA Commencement Submission (Due 45 days prior to construction commencement) HOME Construction Loan Closing Submission NONE Due 30 days prior to DCA Construction Loan Closing Due 30 days prior to DCA Construction Loan Closing Loan Closing Construction Loan Closing (Tax Credit only Projects) NONE No Later than November 15, 2022 Within 180 days of LOD Issuance Completion of DCA HOME Loan Underwriting NONE The loan must be approved by DCA's Project Loan Committee on or before July 13, 2022.
 Closing should occur within 90 days of this approval.
 N/A